ginstrom/paladin-novel/epub-master.md

 A new sound echoed across the harbor—not the clash of weapons or the shouts of battle, but something else entirely.
 A deep, resonant note that seemed to come from the very stones of the city itself.

 Gond looked up to see a sight that made his heart leap with hope.
-The inner walls of Darach were opening, their massive gates swinging wide to reveal the main liberation army.
+The inner walls of Blackwater were opening, their massive gates swinging wide to reveal the main liberation army.
 Grimjaw's siege engines had done more than breach the outer defenses—they'd punched all the way through to the city's heart.

 "Reinforcements!" someone shouted, and the cry was taken up by fighters throughout the harbor district.